 Melatonin is the hormone your body naturally produces to help regulate your sleep cycle.
 When it gets dark outside, that signals your brain to produce melatonin.
 Your brain recognizes it’s time for sleep, the pineal gland produces melatonin, and then you begin to feel tired and fall asleep soon thereafter.

 At least that’s how it usually works, but if you experience a disruption in melatonin production (otherwise known as a melatonin deficiency), you could end up with some insomnia.
-Check out our Top 10 Best Sleep Supplements if you’re interested in using something even more effective than melatonin on its own.

 What Causes Melatonin Deficiency?